-For the SEAM Space Jakarta curators Avianti Armand and Setiadi Sopandi teamed up with Rifandi S. Nugroho to create the exhibition Occupying Modernism: Impressions on Indonesian Modernist Spaces.
+For the SEAM Space Jakarta, curators Avianti Armand and Setiadi Sopandi teamed up with Rifandi S. Nugroho to create the exhibition Occupying Modernism: Impressions on Indonesian Modernist Spaces.

-For these contributions they were able to win four outstanding personalities: Goenawan Mohamad became one of Indonesia’s most important intellectuals with the founding of Tempo magazine.
-His work combines journalism, poetry, visual arts and political activism.
-Hikmat Darmawan researches and works in the fields of comics, film and pop culture.
+For these contributions they were able to win four outstanding personalities.
+Goenawan Mohamad became one of Indonesia’s most important intellectuals with the founding of Tempo magazine.
+His work combines journalism, poetry, visual arts, and political activism.
+Hikmat Darmawan researches and works in the fields of comics, film, and pop culture.
 Cecil Mariani is an artist, designer, and cultural activist who deals, among other things, with collective forms of design practice and develops alternative economic models.
 Alvin Tjitrowirjo’s work as a furniture designer focuses on research into handmade materials and local design knowledge.

-In the exhibition, historical floor plans, drawings and photographs were juxtaposed with the highly sensual, critical and humorous perspectives of the contributors on the selected buildings Istiqlal Mosque, National Monument, Silaban’s Residence, Gelora Bung Karno, Gedung Pola, Hotel Indonesia Roundabout, Adhi Moersid’s Residence and Studio Cahaya.
+In the exhibition, historical floor plans, drawings, and photographs were juxtaposed with the highly sensual, critical, and humorous perspectives of the contributors on the selected buildings Istiqlal Mosque, National Monument, Silaban’s Residence, Gelora Bung Karno, Gedung Pola, Hotel Indonesia Roundabout, Adhi Moersid’s Residence, and Studio Cahaya.

 The exhibition Occupying Modernism counteracts the precise design of the space.
 The exhibits are deliberately arranged as a temporary intervention on the site.
 Beyond the main room, the exhibition meanders into other areas of Kopi Manyar.
-Thus, the exhibits of Occupying Modernism and contributions from the other locations of Encounters with Southeast Asian Modernism, but also printed stickers with the exhibition title and provocative comments, as well as blue monoblock stools – as typical seating furniture for informal places – are placed throughout the minimalist building complex.
+Occupying Modernism and contributions from the other locations of Encounters with Southeast Asian Modernism, but also printed stickers with the exhibition title and provocative comments, as well as blue monoblock stools – as typical seating furniture for informal places – are placed throughout the minimalist building complex.
 The principle here is that visitors to the exhibition increasingly occupy and appropriate the entire area of Kopi Manyar, which has already left various traces only a few days after the opening of the exhibition.